ninichang/cartogram-web/doc/setup-osx.md

     Shall the new role be allowed to create databases? (y/n) n Shall the new role be allowed to create more new roles? (y/n) n

-Now, you can create the database and finish up:
+Now, you can create the database:

     $ createdb -O gocart gocart
-    $ exit

 Now, you need to download and compile the cartogram generator.
 You must use the cartogram generator from the repository below, **not** the one from `Flow-Based-Cartograms/go_cart`.